 I offer individual therapy for children 14 years and older.
 For children under 14 years, my focus is family therapy and parent coaching.
 This is because my experience has shown that the best way for me to help younger children is to help the parents learn how to better manage the behaviors at home.

 Teen counseling and family counseling sessions are 50-90 minutes in length.
-A 50-minute session costs $140 and a 90-minute session is $225.
-I offer reduced fees for first responder and military families.
+For rates and fees, look here.
 Sessions occur on average once every week or two weeks.
 Based on your goals and treatment needs, therapy and counseling can be as brief as 8-10 sessions or can be longer-term over a year or two.

 There are only two lasting bequests we can hope to give our children.
 One of these is roots, the other, wings.